Disclosure

 Car Window Tint Laws in California

-• Front Side Windows (Driver & Passenger): Must allow more than 70% of light in (VLT 70%).
-This means very little tint darkness is permitted.
-Most factory glass already meets this, so adding any significant film usually makes it illegal.
+- Front Side Windows (Driver & Passenger): California law allows a minimum of 70% light transmission (VLT).
+This means only a very light tint is legal; most factory glass already meets this, so adding more film often makes it illegal.

-• Medical Exemptions: California does allow exemptions for medical conditions that require protection from the sun.
-You must obtain a certificate or letter from a licensed physician and keep it in the vehicle at all times.
+- Medical Exemptions: California does allow exemptions for medical conditions requiring protection from sunlight.
+You must obtain a certificate from a licensed physician and carry it in your vehicle at all times.

 Benefits of Window Tint

-• Enhanced Privacy and Security: A darker auto tint provides privacy for you and your belongings inside the car, deterring potential break-ins in parking lots around town.
-It also adds a layer of shatter resistance, helping hold glass together in an impact.
+- Increased Privacy & Security: Darker auto tint provides privacy for you and your belongings, deterring potential break-ins when parked around Corona.
+It also adds a layer of shatter resistance, helping hold broken glass together in an accident.

 DIY vs Professional Tint Installation